-After an enforced break due to the coronavirus, a second catalogue of suggestions for the reactivation of German railway lines was published by the 'Society Of German Transportation Companies (VDV)'.
-In this catalogue, the Wiehl valley railway is ranked among the top 3 of all examined lines.
+After an enforced break due to the coronavirus, a second catalogue of suggestions for the reactivation of German railway lines was published by the Society Of German Transportation Companies (VDV).
+In this catalogue, the Wiehl Valley Railway is ranked among the top three of all examined lines.

 This is how modern local public transport in the Wiehl valley could look like: DB-Lint at the barrier-free platform of Wiehl Stn., which is already fit for local public rail transport.

-This fantastic result is not a complete surprise for the 'Society For The Preservation Of The Wiehl Valley Railway'.
+This fantastic result is not a complete surprise for the Society For The Preservation Of The Wiehl Valley Railway.
 "We always said that the Wiehl valley railway has a high development potential in terms of traffic for the southern region of the upper Berg county.
-Even the feasibility study from a few years ago came to this conclusion", says Gerhard Mansel, chairman of the 'Society For The Preservation Of The Wiehl Valley Railway', "but that we got a top 3 ranking nationwide surprises and delights us so much the more."“
+Even the feasibility study from a few years ago came to this conclusion", says Gerhard Mansel, chairman of the 'Society For The Preservation Of The Wiehl Valley Railway', "but that we got a top 3 ranking nationwide surprises and delights us so much the more."